archetype-themes/plugin-theme-component/README.md

 - [Setup Guide](docs/Setup.md)

-You need to authenticate to GitHub Packages Repository before you can install Archie and Collections.
+You need to authenticate to GitHub Packages Repository before you can install Archetype Themes' CLI and Components Collections.

 - [GitHub Package Repository](https://github.com/archetype-themes/.github-private/blob/main/Github-Package-Repository.md)

-## Archie Components
+## CLI Components

-Archie helps with multiple components: Collections, Sections & Snippets, and Themes.
+Archetype Themes' CLI interacts with multiple component types: ComponentsComponents (Snippets), Component Collections and Themes.

-With Archie, you can easily create and maintain a Collection of Sections to share amongst your Themes.
-Collections are structured as a Node.js Monorepo of child repositories consisting of Sections and Snippets and shared elements in their respective workspaces.
+You can easily create and maintain a Collection of Components to share amongst your Themes.
+Collections are structured as a Node.js Monorepo of child repositories of Components and shared elements in their respective workspaces.

 ### Please read the following guides to help you on your journey